Some statistics about Tropical Sandpile Model: The tropical sandpile model

 Clearly, if $P \subset C(f)$ then $G_P f=f$.
-Suppose that $P$ consist only in one point $p$.
+Suppose that $P = \{p\}$.
 Then, if $p$ belongs to a face where the monomial $c_{ij} + ix +jy$ is minimal, then $G_p$ just increases the coefficient $c_{ij}$, \cite{us_series}.
+On the level of associated $\Omega$-tropical curves, $G_p$ contracts the face which $p$ belongs to, see Figure \ref{fig_ShrinkPhi}.

+The operators $G_P$ appear in works of C. Vafa under the name of ``breathing mode'', see \cite{vafa2012supersymmetric}.

-On the level of associated $\Omega$-tropical curves, $G_p$ contracts the face which $p$ belongs, see Figure \ref{fig_ShrinkPhi}.
-The theory of tropical series, operators $G_P$, and all proofs can be found in \cite{us_series}.
-The $\Omega$-tropical curves appear when looking tropically on Lagrangian submanifolds \cite{matessi2018lagrangian,mikhalkin2018examples,hicks2019tropical}.
+The theory of tropical series, operators $G_P$, and all proofs of the aforementioned results can be found in \cite{us_series}.
+The $\Omega$-tropical curves recently appear in the study of Lagrangian submanifolds \cite{matessi2018lagrangian,mikhalkin2018examples,hicks2019tropical}.
 An introduction to tropical geometry can be found in \cite{BIMS,mikh2,maclagan2015introduction}.